 And it’s all true.

-My first book was about the Spanish Civil War, my second told the story of the 1960s Katanga secession.
-A third about Ethiopia’s battle with Italian Fascism is at the publishers for a summer 2017 release.
-My books are available in hardback, paperback, and ebook; in English and Spanish; published by Thistle, the History Press, Destino of Barcelona, Columbia University Press, and Oxford University Press.
+My first book was about the Spanish Civil War, my second told the story of the 1960s Katanga secession, the third described Ethiopia’s battle with Italian Fascism, the fourth focused on the modern Counter-Jihad movement, and the fifth is about gangsters in Nazi-occupied Paris.
+My books are available in hardback, paperback, and ebook; in English and Spanish; published by Biteback Publishing, Thistle, Amberley Publishing, the History Press, Destino of Barcelona, Columbia University Press, and Oxford University Press.

-KATANGA 1960-63: MERCENARIES, SPIES AND THE AFRICAN NATION THAT WAGED WAR ON THE WORLD – HARDBACK & EBOOK (HISTORY PRESS, 2015)
+KATANGA 1960-63: MERCENARIES, SPIES AND THE AFRICAN NATION THAT WAGED WAR ON THE WORLD – HARDBACK, PAPERBACK, & EBOOK (HISTORY PRESS, 2015)

 ‘Katanga 1960-63’ [or amazon.com] tells, for the first time, the full story of the Congolese province that declared independence in 1960 and found itself at war with the world.
 The Congo had no intention of allowing the renegade region to secede, and neither did the CIA, the KGB, or the United Nations.

 It was a fantastically uneven battle.
 The United Nations fielded soldiers from twenty nations, America paid the bills, and the Soviets intrigued behind the scenes.
 Yet to everyone’s surprise the new nation’s rag-tag army of local gendarmes, superstitious jungle tribesmen and, controversially, European mercenaries refused to give in.

 You can now read ‘Franco’s International Brigades’ [or amazon.com] on your Kindle.
 The ebook version is available from Amazon as of April 2015.
 It has a nice new cover and some light revision to the previous Hurst edition text.